MariaanaT/MariaanaT.github.io/index.md

 ### Nuclear Weapon Tests

 The goal of this project is to present nuclear weapon test locations on a map.
 But first, an extensive data cleaning is needed, as the dataset is an excellent example of a messy data.
 The dataset is obtained from https://nuclearweaponarchive.org/Library/Catalog, and includes nuclear tests from 1945 to 1996.
+The project files can be found from [here](https://github.com/MariaanaT/NuclearWeaponTests).

 ### The Effects of Nuclear Weapons Calculator